-- a.
+- 2. Sick Leave Credit for Eligible Employees with a Career, Limited, or Partial-Year Appointment - a.
 An eligible employee with a Career, Limited, or Partial-Year appointment shall accrue sick leave at the rate of .046154 hours per hour while on pay status.
-The number of sick leave hours which may be accrued is unlimited.
-An employee must be on pay status for at least one-half (1/2) of the working hours of a month or quadri-weekly cycle to earn sick leave credit for that month or quadri-weekly cycle.
-Time on pay status in excess of a full-time employee's work schedule does not earn sick leave credit.
-For the purposes of this Agreement, a quadri-weekly cycle is defined as two bi-weekly pay periods designated by the University to be considered as one unit for the purpose of leave accrual. - b.
-An employee who works for the University for 30 or more days within a one-year period. - b.
-Accrued sick leave shall be credited and available for use on the next working day following each month or quadri-weekly cycle in which it is earned, except that eligible separating employees earn proportionate sick leave credit through their last day on pay status.
-For the purposes of this Agreement, a quadri-weekly cycle is defined as two bi-weekly pay periods designated by the University to be considered as one unit for the purpose of leave accrual.
+The number of sick leave hours which may be accrued is unlimited. - I. An employee on pay status for at least one-half of the working hours in a month or quadri-weekly cycle (i.e., two consecutive bi-weekly pay periods)is eligible to accrue sick leave credit for that period.
+An employee shall accrue leave at the rate of .046154 hours per hour on pay status.
+The number of sick leave hourswhich may be accrued is unlimited. - 2.
+Time on pay status in excess of a full-time work schedule (on-call, call-back, premium pay, and overtime hours) shall not be included as pay status hours when computing the amount of sick leave accrued. - 3.
+Accrued sick leave shall be credited and available for use on the next working day following each month or quadriweekly cycle in which it is earned the accrualperiod, except that eligible separating employees earn proportionate sick leave credit through their last day on pay status.
+For the purposes of this Agreement, a quadriweekly cycle is defined as two bi-weekly pay periods designated by the University to be considered as one unit for the purpose of leave accrual.